The Optical, Ultraviolet, and X-ray Structure of the Quasar HE 0435-1223: Introduction

 In general, the observed effects of microlensing are stronger in X-rays than at optical wavelengths, indicating that the X-rays are emitted from a very compact region \citep[e.g.,][]{Pooley:2007p19,Morgan:2008p755, Chartas:2009p174, Dai:2010p278}.
+A smaller source size also implies a shorter source crossing time, so microlensing variability time scales will tend to be shorter for the X-ray emission (e.g., the simulations of \citep{Jovanovic2008}).
 Recently \citet{Chen:2011pL34} demonstrated that the hard X-rays from the quasar \qtwotwolong\ are even more strongly microlensed than the soft X-rays, indicating that there may be temperature structure within the electron gas that presumably generates the X-ray emission.

 At a redshift $z_S = 1.689$, \hefourlong\ \citep[][hereafter \hefour]{Wisotzki:2002p17, Morgan:2005p2531} is lensed by a foreground early-type galaxy at a redshift of $z_L = 0.46$ into four images arranged in a nearly perfect cross configuration.
-In this paper, we present light curves of the four images of the quasar in the $R$ band and in the \ac{UV}, and additionally use light curves in two X-ray energy bands from a companion paper, Chen~et~al.~(2012, in preparation).
+An $H$-band image of the lens system is given in Figure~1 of \citet{Kochanek:2006p47}.
+In this paper, we present light curves of the four images of the quasar in the $R$ band and in the \ac{UV}, and additionally use light curves in two X-ray energy bands from a companion paper, \cite{Chen2012}.
 We use these light curves to constrain the size of the source at all four wavelengths.
 The whole is greater than the sum of the parts: the simultaneous analysis of all four wavelengths yields better constraints than any separate ``monochromatic'' analysis.
 In addition, combining the \ac{UV} emission, which is thought to originate in the inner regions of the accretion disk, with the optical emission from larger radii gives us leverage to probe the change in size of the disk with wavelength.
 Likewise, because we have both hard and soft X-ray light curves, we can for the first time put a quantitative constraint on the ratio of sizes in the two energy bands.
 Finally, we put weak constraints on the mean mass of the stars in the lensing galaxy.
-We outline the data in Section~\ref{sec:data}, describe our analysis method in Section~\ref{sec:method}, and discuss the results in Section~\ref{sec:results}.
+We outline the data in Section~\ref{sec:data}, describe our analysis method in Section~\ref{sec:method}, discuss the results in Section~\ref{sec:results}, and briefly conclude in Section~\ref{sec:conclusions}.